sylvainwhite/sylvain-white-dev/_posts/2021-02-20-ooPrinciples.md

 * #### Favor composition over inheritance

-> Not only does it let you encapsulate a family of algorithms into own set of classes, but it als lets you change behavior at runtime.
-HAS-A relationship should be favor over IS-A which is static.
+> HAS-A relationship should be favored over IS-A relationship which is static.
+Composition allows to change behavior at initialization or runtime